The Magical Land of Endless Plains

 For midrange Serengeti National Park tours, you’ll be accommodated in comfortable lodges and camps within the Serengeti.
 These tours offer reliable and reasonable value, and cost between USD 350 to USD 450 per person per day with room sharing.

-Luxury Serengeti safari tours offer private, authentic, and personalized experiences with high-end comfort.
-Usually, they're accommodated in private high-end lodges and tented safari camps, and cost USD 450 and above per person per day with room sharing.
+Luxury Serengeti safari packages offer private, authentic, and personalized experiences with high-end comfort.
+Usually, they’re accommodated in private high-end lodges and tented safari camps, and cost USD 450 and above per person per day with room sharing.
 Expect a wide range of amenities with top-quality safari guiding.

 Choosing Your Serengeti Safari Lodge or Camp